rocconnick/Thesis_UMN/README.md

 #### Abstract
-The NuMI Off-axis Neutrino Experiment (NOvA) is designed to study neutrino oscillations in the NuMI beam.
+The NuMI Off-axis Neutrino Experiment (NOvA) is designed to study neutrino oscillation in the NuMI beam.
 Neutrinos at the Main Injector
 (NuMI) is currently being upgraded to provide 700 kW.
 NOvA observes neutrino oscillation using two detectors separated